 Safe and meticulously clean, with slick transport connections, Japan is a straightforward country to explore with children.
 Even mundane tasks like using a vending machine — for anything from fresh flowers to pizza slices — are fascinating.
 I’d suggest journeying by bullet train, the 320 km/h (200 mph) speed is enough to amaze adults too.

 I especially like Tokyo as it seems designed specifically to entertain children, and instill an element of childlike wonder in adults.
-The Gibli Museum is a fantastical exhibit of the award-winning animation of Studio Gibli, and it contains interactive sets and humungous cuddly characters.
+The Ghibli Museum is a fantastical exhibit of the award-winning animation of Studio Ghibli, and it contains interactive sets and humongous cuddly characters.
 At the Sumo Hall, this ancient sport of wrestling sees near-naked men clash with vigor.

 The array of sleek, cleverly designed hotels in Tokyo makes luxury easy to find, but I’d suggest the Conrad Tokyo.
 Staying in a glistening skyscraper is a thrilling way to experience the city — opt for a corner suite for panoramic views across Tokyo Bay.
 Facilities include a swimming pool, spa and timetable of classes including ballet and yoga, and the children’s menu is well designed to introduce children gently to Japanese tastes.